Matheus2212/Matheus2212/README.md

-# Want to bring your project come true?

-## Hello, I'm Matheus and I can help you to achieve that.
+# Hello, I'm Matheus :wave:

+## I'm a Fullstack developer with 8 years experience.

-I worked for manny types of companies in the past, such as Marketing agencies, startups, CRO agencies, Software companies and much more.
+I have worked with digital marketing agencies, startups, commercial companies, CRO agencies, Development companies and much more.

-I am the founder of MAGE Systems, an on demand software development company based in Brazil.
-Let's get in touch!

-My main development languages are PHP, Python, React/React Native, .NET Framework and Node.
-One of my hobbies are to create Browser extensions of any kinds, like the GTM Watson on Chrome webstore (ooh I miss Manifest v2...).
+My main development languages are PHP, Python, React/React Native, .NET Framework and NodeJS.
+One of my hobbies is to create Browser extensions of any kinds or develop apps to help me on my daily use.

-I'm a FullStack developer driven by curiosity, so I like to think I am very versatile.
-I'm currently getting prepare for a Hacking certification.
+I'm driven by curiosity, so I like to think I am very versatile.

 I like to think that, to fully understand something, you first need to "reinvent the wheel".
-Needless to say, but doing so gave me the best experiences as a developer because I felt for real the challenges that were present while creating the "wheel".

 I worked with BigQuery, GA4, GTM and marketing related technologies and platforms for almost 4 years, creating manny reports and queries.
-I developed entire modules for existing projects based on PHP, Python or Node, and created a whole platform in DJango along with React and React Native for a logistic company at my town.
+I developed entire modules for existing projects based on PHP, Python or NodeJS, and created a whole platform in DJango along with React and React Native for a logistic company at my town.

-I also developed the hiking app "Corrida Calibrada" for Raquel Castanharo, which is available on both Google Play and App Store.

-In 2024 I published my first browser extension on Chrome WebStore, so if you're curious check out "GTM Watson".
+---

+## Personal Projects

+* Rolômetro ((Android)[https://play.google.com/store/apps/details?id=com.mallix.rolometro]): This is my first joke app to be published.
+It downloads a hand model for image recognition, then scan your hand, and based on the fingertips size it tries to determine the 'feet' size.
+Totally based in my popular knowledge at my country.

+* GTM Watson ((Chrome extension)[https://chromewebstore.google.com/detail/gtm-watson/mmejcjjlincimgicadmipokeopbhbapa]): I often use DataLayer checker extensions to find out what exactly is being pushed to dataLayer variables on frontend.
+Sadly, one of my favorites extensions is going to be discontinued soon, so I decided to make own for this use.
+The thing I like to use the most is to inject other GTM containers on the page, but manifest V3 made it hard to be achieved now, so I took it as a personal challenge.
+So, *yes, my extension loads up remote GTM code into the page*

+---

+## Other projects

+* Corrida Calibrada ((Android)[https://play.google.com/store/apps/details?id=com.corridacalibrada.app], (iOS)[https://apps.apple.com/br/app/corrida-calibrada/id6450933419]): This one is a hiking app developed for Raquel Castanharo, brazilian physioterapist that helped Adidas develop the shoe "Corre 1".
+This app creates a training calendar for hiking users, which can be adapted depending on the pain felt.
+It also shows some lessons about exercises and more.
+Developed with Ionic;

+* Rodo Aves ((Android)[https://play.google.com/store/apps/details?id=com.rodoaves.app], (Frontend)[http://app.rodoaves.com.br/]): Made with Ionic, Python/Django and React Native, I developed the project entire by myself since interview with the client until deployment.
+RodoAves is a logistic company at Concórdia, Santa Catarina, Brazil (my hometown).
+This software helps to gather information from every cargo so the decision makers have real time data on the go.
+The app also works offline and Synch whenever a connection is available.

+---

-##
+## Additional info

-My public repositories have the "reinvent the wheel" scenario aplied. **Almost all things I made from scratch, with just an idea and a goal to achieve**.

-That's it.
-Hope we get in touch soon!
+I took part into manny other projects, but most of it I'm not allowed to list here.
+I hope the above is suficient for you to decide if I am or not a good choice/fit for the job.

+Thank for reading this far!

-Take care.
+Take care!

- ##
+ ---

 <!-- most used start -->